conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Accurate, well organized and comprehensive documentation not only benefits users, but also frees the core team by decreasing support requests.

-The documentation team is responsible for
+The documentation team is responsible for:

- - keeping the documentation accurate and up-to-date.
+ - Keeping the documentation accurate and up-to-date.
- - help expanding the documentation by identifying new topics of common interest.
+ - Help expanding the documentation by identifying new topics of common interest.
- - improving the documentation by reorganizing and clarifying its contents.
+ - Improving the documentation by reorganizing and clarifying its contents.
- - giving feedback on community contributions to the documentation.
+ - Giving feedback on community contributions to the documentation.

 As such following task are performed by the documentation team:

- - reviewing and organizing documentation related issues and PRs in ``conda-forge.github.io``.
+ - Reviewing and organizing documentation related issues and PRs in ``conda-forge.github.io``.
- - proposing improvements and new content by opening issues and pull requests.
+ - Proposing improvements and new content by opening issues and pull requests.
- - engaging with the community to ensure the effectiveness of the documentation.
+ - Engaging with the community to ensure the effectiveness of the documentation.

 Members